-Once an award has been offered it cannot be transferred to another student.
-Please see general information and criteria below for further details on how to apply.
+Once an award has been offered to a named student it cannot be transferred to another student.

-Applications will be assessed according to three main lines of criteria:
+Applications will be assessed according to three criteria:

 This refers to the academic quality of the project.
 Key points to note or incorporate into the application include: